-We created raised beds to allow more depth for the roots, and I learned that squash plants prefer living on a mound, far away from a sprinkler, as too much wetness causes decay.
-I planted iris and dahlia bulbs that Gordon passed along.
+We created raised beds to allow more depth for the roots as I learned that squash plants prefer living on a mound, far away from a sprinkler, as too much wetness causes decay.
+I planted iris and dahlia tubers that Gordon passed along.
 The upper garden grew raspberries, kale, zucs and herbs.
-Our neighbour Eric Schindler gave us grape vines and six black currant bushes, Kathy Rogers planted two saskatoon bushes and Richard bought five haskap bushes while attending a beekeeping course, as they provide the first nectar of the season for the bees.
+Our neighbour Eric Schindler gave us grape vines and six black currant bushes, Kathy Rogers planted two saskatoon bushes and Richard bought five haskap bushes while attending a bee-keeping course, as they provide the first nectar of the season for the bees.
 The one golden raspberry bush that Harold and Faye Naka brought to a TaiChi camp slowly took over its patch of ground, as did many herbs.
 Marion pruned her honeysuckle plant, and that exquisite perfume now permeates the garden entrances.
-The row of transplanted strawberries from the upper garden extended themselves easily, and the runners took over.
+The row of transplanted strawberries from the upper garden extended themselves easily as the runners took over.
 I grew garlic for a few years, learning that all garlic is not the same.
 Like fine wine, it comes in many flavours, hard, soft and something in between.
 If the flower head/scape goes to seed, as does dill, fennel and even kale, it becomes a weed.
 The first year I broke off the scapes and dropped them on the ground, thinking they would rot.
 Next spring, it looked like I hadn't picked them at all.
 Mother Nature and gardening started influencing how I saw life, and Musing noted my reflections.

 Over the years, I listened to Dorothy Mclean talk about her experiences at Findhorn and really liked this exercise: address a plant and state your intentions towards it.
 I chose two mullein weeds that had popped up near the garden gate and told them sternly I would be pulling them out in a day.
 When I came back, they were wilted, lying across the path.
 My heart softened just a little because I like them and often allow them to grow as nectar for the insects, but having them react as they did told me another truth, plants do listen and understand human motives.
 Telling a tree that it was getting cut down the next week would often cause its leaves to fall prematurely.
 Dorothy told stories of talking to mice, and they stopped making noise so she could sleep.
 I expanded on this idea and tried it with the ants, which worked with varying degrees of success.
-Getting in tune with nature helps heal us, and being in the garden, digging, weeding or picking fruit gave me an insight into something that just happened.
-Over the years, I read the autobiographies of the founding members of Findhorn and their connection to Pan, the God of Nature, the devas, and fairies and how they dumbfounded scientists, growing 20-pound cabbages in the sand.
-Many authors explained the magic that happens when one talks with the plants and devas of the land.
+Getting in tune with nature helps heal us, being in the garden, digging, weeding or picking often gave me an insight into something that just happened.
+Over the years, I read the autobiographies of the founding members